microsoft/aiida-autocas/README.md

 | active_orbitals    | ArrayData | One dimensional array containing the orbital indices of the choosen active space |
 | energy             | Float | Energy of the system using the method choosen in the input (e.g. DRMG, CASCI, CASSCF) |

+### Scine AutoCAS

+A copy of the [Scine AutoCAS](https://scine.ethz.ch/download/autocas) code that includes the interface to [Chronus Quantum](https://urania.chem.washington.edu/chronusq/chronusq_public/-/wikis/Home?version_id=d82ae91a699ceff9f4fc75202b5ae221584adfef) is given in the scine_autocas directory.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.opensource.microsoft.com.
+For details, visit <https://cla.opensource.microsoft.com>.

 When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
 Simply follow the instructions